COVID-19 placed an immense strain on the play, active recreation and sport system in New Zealand.

 In response, Government announced a $264.6m investment into the sector to be distributed over a four-year period.

-In total, Sport NZ has so far announced $201.8m of much-needed funding to the sector.
-Over the next four years, a further $62.8m will be provided based on the needs of the overall system.
+In total, Sport NZ has so far announced $261.9m of much-needed funding to the sector.

-We developed a Recovery funding framework with three key outcome areas (Reset and Rebuild, Strengthen and Adapt and Different and Better) to help guide our decision making.
+We developed a Recovery funding framework with three key outcome areas (Reset and Rebuild, Strengthen and Adapt, and Different and Better) to help guide our decision making.
 In addition to this we have ensured that we continue to focus on our priority groups in order to raise the levels of physical activity among New Zealanders.
-This is reflected in our 2020/21 Strategic Priorities document.

 This means we have focused on women and girls, Māori, disabled, tamariki and rangatahi when allocating investment through the recovery process.
 We have also worked closely with our partners to understand their needs and provide funding to all levels of their organisations.

 - An investment of $4.6m was made in June 2020 to assist professional sport in New Zealand to navigate the initial phases of recovery, meet cost increases directly due to Covid-19, and participate in 2020 and 2021 seasons.
 This investment supported the ANZ Premiership Netball League and clubs, Wellington Phoenix, Vodafone Warriors and Super Rugby teams, New Zealand Breakers, Vodafone Warriors, and Wellington Phoenix.

 - A $68m activation fund, Tū Manawa Active Aotearoa, to provide physical activity opportunities for tamariki and rangatahi - $34m is from the Sport Recovery Package with the remaining $34m from existing Sport NZ baseline budgets.
 Tū Manawa is focused on tamariki and rangatahi who are less active, or missing out on opportunities for play, active recreation and sport.